Second inauguration of George W. Bush

 Appearance of the Capitol at the time of the investiture.

 The second inauguration of George W. Bush as president of the United States took place on Thursday, January 20, 2005, at the West Front of the United States Capitol in Washington, D.C.
 This was the 55th inauguration and marked the beginning of the second and final term of George W. Bush as president and Dick Cheney as vice president.
-The ailing Chief Justice William Rehnquist administered the presidential oath of office for the last time before his death on September 3 that year.
+The ailing Chief Justice William Rehnquist seen holding a cane and his voice was stuttered, administered the presidential oath of office for the last time before his death on September 3 that year.
 Attendance at the inauguration has been reported variously as being around 100,000, 300,000, or 400,000.

 Weather conditions for 12 noon at Washington National Airport, located 3.1 miles from the ceremony, were: 35 °F (2 °C), wind 14 mph, and cloudy.

 Speech

 Bush's inaugural address, delivered in 21 minutes, centered on and expanded upon previous foreign policy remarks concerning the promotion of democracy around the world, as well as making human rights the guiding principle of US foreign policy.
 According to William Safire, Bush had told his chief speechwriter, Michael Gerson, "I want this to be the freedom speech."

 America's vital interests and our deepest beliefs are now one.
 From the day of our Founding, we have proclaimed that every man and woman on this earth has rights, and dignity, and matchless value, because they bear the image of the Maker of Heaven and earth.
 Across the generations we have proclaimed the imperative of self-government, because no one is fit to be a master, and no one deserves to be a slave.
 Advancing these ideals is the mission that created our Nation.
 It is the honorable achievement of our fathers.
 Now it is the urgent requirement of our nation's security, and the calling of our time.
 So it is the policy of the United States to seek and support the growth of democratic movements and institutions in every nation and culture, with the ultimate goal of ending tyranny in our world.